LoginRadius/wordpress-identity-plugin/src/readme.txt

 = What is LoginRadius? =
 LoginRadius is a Canadian Startup that offers Customer Identity Management to websites through its Software as a Service (SaaS).
 We are Canada's Top 50 Startups and our service is being used by over 150,000 customers around the world.
 We are also partner with internet giants such as Amazon.com, Mozilla, Microsoft, DynDNS, etc.

-= What about Social Commenting & Social Sharing? =
-Social commenting means users can post their comments via their social networks and user avatar, name & link to his/her profile will appear with the comment, while social sharing allows users to share your web content on his/her social networks i.e. amongst his/her friends resulting in increased referral traffic!

-= Can you help me set up User Registration, Social Login and Sharing on my website? = Yes, the LoginRadius Team can assist you with implementing these social features.
+= Can you help me set up User Registration, Social Login on my website? = Yes, the LoginRadius Team can assist you with implementing these social features.
 Please contact us <a href="http://social.loginradius.com/contact-us" target="_blank">here</a> and one of our experts will get back to you.

 == Upgrade Notice ==